Sometimes, we’re made aware of email, SMS and phone scams created by third parties claiming to be Pepperstone.

 These scams are designed to look and sound like authentic Pepperstone communications (such as emails from our business or trading specialists) and often copy our design features.
 These communications are attempts to gain access to your personal or financial information.
 They’re not authentic Pepperstone communications and we haven’t authorised them.

 We’ll never call you, or email or SMS you to ask for your account password or credit card/bank account details.
+We'll never ask you to find your account with bitcoin or any other crypto currency.
 We’ll always prompt you to login to your Pepperstone secure client area if we need you to update your funding details.
-We’ll never ask you to fund your account with bitcoin or any other crypto currency.

 To find out more about scams and what to do if you see one, see our FAQs below.